davidoc23/TechHomeProject/README_david_contribution.md

 ## Overview

-This file details my individual contributions to the TechHomeProject Final Year Project, with a focus on backend integration, Raspberry Pi & Home Assistant setup, automated testing, user-based device action logging, and analytics endpoints.
+This file details my individual contributions to the TechHomeProject Final Year Project, with a focus on backend integration, Raspberry Pi & Home Assistant setup, automated testing, user-based device action logging, analytics endpoints, and the new web analytics dashboard for real-time system monitoring.

 ## Key Responsibilities & Achievements